Professional Grilled Prime Rib - perfect everytime.

 Step 4:

-Lay the grilled prime rib on it's side and carefully slice the meat between the bones and the main piece of meat along the bone-line to remove the bones.
+Lay the prime rib on it's side and carefully slice the meat between the bones and the main piece of meat along the bone-line to remove the bones.
 Set aside.

 Re-orient the meat to it's original bone down position and begin slicing across the grain as you would normal roasts.